Constant-Factor Improvements in Quantum Algorithms for Linear Differential Equations: Analysis of the LCHS Integral

 \begin{lemma} Let $K \in \mathbb{R}$ be the truncation point of the LCHS integral defined by Equation \ref{eq:trunc_LCHS} and $\beta \in (0, 1)$ be a tunable parameter.
 Then to achieve a truncation error $\epsilon_\text{trunc}$ defined in Equation \ref{eq:trunc_bound}, $K$ takes the following form

-and which is a tightened version of the bound from \cite{an2023quantum}, where $W_0$ is the principal branch of the Lambert W-function. \begin{proof} Observing the right hand side of Equation \ref{eq:trunc_bound}, we can use a substitution to rewrite it in the form $x = ye^y$.
-First define $C_\beta \equiv 2\pi e^{-2^\beta}$ and in turn which leaves us with
+and which is a tightened version of the bound from \cite{an2023quantum}, and $W_0$ is the principal branch of the Lambert W-function. \begin{proof} Observing the right hand side of Equation \ref{eq:trunc_bound}, we can use a substitution to rewrite it in the form $x = ye^y$.
+First recall $C_\beta = 2\pi e^{-2^\beta}$ and in turn define which leaves us with